 Which is the best iPhone voice control technology?
 And which is the best Mac voice control?
 Which mobile platform - or speaker setup - offers the best voice control technology: Siri, Cortana, Google Now or Amazon Echo's Alexa?

-Siri has made a lot of progress in the last couple of years, developing into an impressive digital assistant that can handle all sorts of tasks on your iOS devices, on the latest Apple TV and - once macOS Sierra launches in the autumn - on Mac as well.
+Siri has made a lot of progress in the last couple of years, developing into an impressive digital assistant that can handle all sorts of tasks on your iOS devices, on the latest Apple TV and on Mac as well.
 This last step is long overdue: Siri's absence on the Mac has been a glaring omission for years, especially as Microsoft has had its own Cortana voice-tech running on Windows PCs since the launch of Windows 10 last year.
 You can use Cortana on the latest Lumia Windows phones too, and there are other rivals lining up against Siri as well.

 Google has had a voice-search option built into its apps for both Android and iOS for a while now, along with built-in support using the Chrome web browser.
 Amazon recently launched its new Echo speaker system that includes the Alexa voice-assistant.
 The Echo is only available in the US at the moment, but we spent a few days recently with the new iPhone SE, Windows Lumia 950 and the Google app to see how the various voice assistants coped with a variety of requests and commands.

 So there's a lot of voice assistant activity around, but Siri is still the one to beat (at least for Mac and iOS users).
 We decided to test out Siri and all the other options on the market.

 Updated, 17 August 2016, with additional reporting by Lou Hattersley.

 Best iPhone voice control: Siri vs Google Now vs Assistant.ai vs Viv

 When it comes to the iPhone and iPad, there is some considerable pressure on Apple's Siri.